Tag: fiscal policy

 A primary deficit captures the extent to which the receipts of the public sector fall short of its spending, excluding its spending on debt interest payments.
 It essentially captures whether the public sector is able to afford its ‘new’ fiscal choices from its receipts; it excludes debt-servicing costs, which can be thought of as reflecting fiscal choices of the past.
 By using a cyclically-adjusted primary deficit we are able to isolate more accurately the size of discretionary policy changes.
 Chart 1 shows the UK’s actual and cyclically-adjusted primary deficit as a share of GDP since 1975, which have averaged 1.3 and 1.1 per cent of GDP respectively.
 (Click here for a PowerPoint of the chart.)

-The size of the fiscal impulse is measured by the year-on-year percentage point change in the cyclically-adjusted public-sector primary deficit as a percentage of potential GDP.
+The size of the fiscal impulse is measured by the year-on-year percentage point change in the cyclically-adjusted public-sector primary deficit as a percentage of GDP.
 A larger deficit or a smaller surplus indicates a fiscal loosening (a positive fiscal impulse), while a smaller deficit or a larger surplus indicates a fiscal tightening (a negative fiscal impulse).

 Chart 2 shows the magnitude of UK fiscal impulses since 1980.
 It captures very starkly the extent of the loosening of the fiscal stance in 2020 in response to the COVID-19 pandemic.
 (Click here for a PowerPoint of the chart.)
-In 2020 the cyclically-adjusted primary deficit to potential output ratio rose from 1.67 to 14.04 per cent.
+In 2020 the cyclically-adjusted primary deficit to GDP ratio rose from 1.67 to 14.04 per cent.
 This represents a positive fiscal impulse of 12.4 per cent of GDP.

 A tightening of fiscal policy followed the waning of the pandemic.
 2021 saw a negative fiscal impulse of 10.1 per cent of GDP.
 Subsequent tightening was tempered by policy measures to limit the impact on the private sector of the cost-of-living crisis, including the Energy Price Guarantee and Energy Bills Support Scheme.

-In comparison, the fiscal response to the global financial crisis led to a cumulative increase in the cyclically-adjusted primary deficit to potential GDP ratio from 2007 to 2009 of 5.0 percentage points.
+In comparison, the fiscal response to the global financial crisis led to a cumulative increase in the cyclically-adjusted primary deficit to GDP ratio from 2007 to 2009 of 5.0 percentage points.
 Hence, the financial crisis saw a positive fiscal impulse of 5 per cent of GDP.
 While smaller in comparison to the discretionary fiscal responses to the COVID-19 pandemic, it was, nonetheless, a sizeable loosening of the fiscal stance.

 Sustainability and well-being of the public finances